Sidley Austin LLP - The Inside View

 Recruitment

-University of California, Berkeley, School of Law; Boston University; The University of Chicago Law School; Columbia Law School; DePaul University College of Law; Duke University School of Law; Fordham Law School; Georgetown University Law Center; The George Washington University Law School; Harvard Law School; UC Hastings College of Law; Howard University School of Law; University of Houston Law Center; University of Illinois College of Law; University of Iowa College of Law; Chicago-Kent College of Law; UCLA School of Law; Loyola University School of Law; Loyola Law School, Los Angeles; University of Michigan Law School; University of Minnesota Law School; New York University School of Law; Northwestern University School of Law; University of Notre Dame Law School; University of Pennsylvania Law School; University of Southern California Gould School of Law; SMU Dedman School of Law; St. Johns; Stanford Law School; The University of Texas School of Law; UC Davis; University of Virginia School of Law; Yale Law School
+University of California, Berkeley, School of Law; Boston College; Boston University; Brigham Young University J. Reuben Clark Law School; The University of Chicago Law School; Columbia Law School; Duke University School of Law; University of Florida Levin College of Law; Fordham Law School; Georgetown University Law Center; Harvard Law School; UC Hastings College of Law; Howard University School of Law; University of Houston Law Center; University of Illinois College of Law; University of Iowa College of Law; UCLA School of Law; Loyola Law School, Los Angeles; University of Michigan Law School; New York University School of Law; Northwestern University School of Law; University of Notre Dame Law School; University of Pennsylvania Law School; University of Southern California Gould School of Law; SMU Dedman School of Law; St. Johns; Stanford Law School; University of Miami School of Law; The University of Texas School of Law; UC Davis; University of Virginia School of Law; Yale Law School

 Recruitment outside OCIs:

-Southeastern Minority Job Fair, Penn Regional Job Fair, On Tour Interview Programs, Vanderbilt Job Fair, Bay Area Diversity Career Fair, Cornell Job Fair, Loyola Patent Job Fair, GMU Antitrust Career Fair, Lavender Law Career Fair, NEBLSA Job Fair, Midwest-California-Georgia Consortium, Sunbelt Recruitment Program, CCBA Minority Job Fair, Boston College, Boston Lawyers Group Job Fair
+Southeastern Minority Job Fair, Vanderbilt Job Fair, Bay Area Diversity Career Fair, Cornell Job Fair, Loyola Patent Job Fair, Lavender Law Career Fair, NEBLSA Job Fair, Notre Dame Regional Job Fair, Sunbelt Recruitment Program, CCBA Minority Job Fair, Southern Legal Interview Program

 Summer associate profile: